w3f/Grants-Program/applications/grantmaster.md

 For the actual implementation of the database the [Mongoose npm package](https://www.npmjs.com/package/mongoose) will be used.

+#### Data Synchronization Approach
+The data synchronization is designed to seamlessly update the applications and deliveries, making sure we're always working with the most current information.
+This process will be executed using a combination of a configurable crawler and GitHub Actions.

+**GitHub Actions**

+I will deliver a set of GitHub actions that triggers the crawler whenever new comments, pull requests, or PR reviews are added.

+**Configurable Crawler**

+To support and complement the push-based system facilitated by GitHub Actions, I will also employ a configurable crawler.
+The crawler will be responsible for selectively updating specific applications or deliveries.
+Furthermore, the crawler will parse the data from GitHub Actions for incremental updates.
+This ensures a scalable system that doesn't need to process entire datasets for minor updates, enhancing the efficiency of our data synchronization strategy.

 ### Ecosystem Fit

 The project fits into the ecosystem by enhancing the grant management process for the Web3 Foundation, thus contributing to the growth and development of the Dotsama ecosystem.
 The target audience is the Web3 Foundation grant committee and other similar grant programs.
 The project meets the need for efficient grant management and transparency.